Second VisionSecond Vision

 Is being empathetic always a strength?

 Empathy is a strength when balanced with self-awareness and boundaries.
 Without boundaries, it can lead to burnout, resentment, and enabling unhealthy dynamics.
-A personal 360 review helps you see whether your empathy is perceived as a genuine gift or whether it's creating unintended problems.
+Pattern becomes more useful when you compare your empathy self-image with your behavior and, later, outside perspective.

 Related Archetypes

-🎨 The Creative CatalystInspiring change through vision and connection🔬 The Empathetic AnalystData-driven with a human touch☯️ The Harmonious MediatorCreating balance across all dimensions
+🎨 The Creative CatalystInspiring change through vision and connection